Cartoon Buddy Club Publishing

 King Caractacus (Caradog)

 King Arthur Of The Britains

-After defeating the Norsemen, a first King of Wales is created.
+After defeating the Norsemen, a first Welsh King of the United country of Wales is created.

 856 - Rhodri the great

 878 - Anarawd son of Rhodri